IALSA/IALSA-2015-Portland/README.md

 - Associations between [**cognitive**](./projects/cognitive/README.md) variables, within and across domains
 - Associations among rates of change in [**physical**](./projects/physical/README.md) capability variables

+See [projects](./projects/README.md) page for a detailed overview of these five projects.

 ##Means
 Analytic tools available to the workshop participants include dynamic **reports** and interactive **apps**.
 Both reports and apps are regenerated with each new influx of model submissions.